LouisHurschler/schweizer_jugend_forscht/README.md

 The Swisbox cofiguration can be modified using the Swisbox-explorer application, where the broker's IP-address can be set.
 The Swisbox must be able to reach this IP address.
-One way to achieve this is by connecting the Swissbox’s LAN cable to your laptop and starting a broker on your laptop at an accessible address.
+One way to achieve this is by connecting the Swisbox’s LAN cable to your laptop and starting a broker on your laptop at an accessible address.

-Alternatively, you can use the setup from the Enflate project and access the broker (currently hosted at Florian's home) via the Wi-Fi of the router inside the Enflate Box.
+Alternatively, you can use the setup from the Enflate project and access the broker (currently hosted at Florian's home) via the wlan of the router inside the Enflate Box.
 However, this method requires students to connect to the Enflate project's router and may consume a significant amount of network data, which is limited for the project.

 ## Temperature Measurement Device